lightward/mechanic-tasks/docs/automatically-cancel-high-risk-orders/README.md

 ## Documentation

-This task immediately cancels orders as soon as Shopify (or another risk-analysis app) determines it to be high risk.
-Optionally, this task can also auto-tag the order, email the customer, and attempt to void or refund payment.
+This task cancels orders as soon as Shopify (or another risk-analysis app) determines it to be high risk.
+Optionally, this task can also auto-tag the order, email the customer, restock the inventory, and/or refund payment.

-Valid cancellation reasons:
+Valid cancellation reasons to set:

-* customer: The customer canceled the order.
+* customer: The customer wanted to cancel the order.
+* declined: Payment was declined.
 * fraud: The order was fraudulent.
-* inventory: Items in the order were not in inventory.
+* inventory: There was insufficient inventory.
+* staff: Staff made an error.
-* declined: The payment was declined.
+* other: The order was canceled for an unlisted reason.
-* other: A reason not in this list.

 __NOTE:__ This task will not cancel orders that have been partially or fully fulfilled